 Beyond small business loans, you could potentially secure funding through an investor.
 Although finding the right investor for your small business can be a challenge, it is an option worth exploring.

 3. Obtain the appropriate insurance

 In most cases, a General Business Insurance policy will suffice for Virginia business insurance.
 Although you may hope that your business runs smoothly, things can go wrong.
 With a good insurance policy in place, you won’t have to worry about minor mishaps derailing your business’ future.

 It will be no surprise that you need to pay taxes on your business profits.
 Virginia business tax rules have specific regulations to follow.
 For example, you’ll have to collect and report a sales tax of at least 5.3%.

 Now that you know how to start a business in Virginia, it is time to take action.
 Virginia’s small business owners comprise a large part of the state’s economy.
 There are many incentives for the state to continue supporting this vibrant community of businesses.

 If you are ready to own a small business in Virginia, consider your funding options carefully.
 The right business loan can make all the difference.
-Explore your options with our detailed guide today.
+Explore your options with our detailed guide to the best startup business loans today.